sushichan044/astro-simple-feature-flags/.changeset/fresh-foxes-act.md

 "astro-simple-feature-flags": patch
 ---

-fix: transform module id properly for dts
+fix: convert module IDs to use correct extensions in .d.ts files